All Episodes

 I've never seen any of them talk to a black person in their entire life outside of a restaurant and putting their order in.

-I mean, the reality is is uh, you know, there is there anything uh to me, there's nothing more racist than the idea that a white person doing nothing is somehow helping black people.
+I mean, the reality is, is, you know, is there anything to me, there's nothing more racist than the idea that a white person doing nothing is somehow helping black people.

-And I and I learned that from moving to Philadelphia or moving from when I was a kid, I lived in uh Philadelphia suburbs.
+And I learned that from moving to Philadelphia or moving when I was a kid, I lived in Philadelphia suburbs.

-It's like oh the fucking Koreans did take it, they took all the good real estate and Fill it all.
+It's like, oh, the fucking Koreans, they take it, they took all the good real estate and F-Philadelphia.

 Do you understand?

-Whereas like in Minnesota, uh they'll be like, oh, you know, these uh, you know, they they got all these Mexican guys coming up here to work at the Hormel plant.
+Whereas like in Minnesota, they'll be like, oh, you know, these, you know, they got all these Mexican guys coming up here to work at the hormel plant.

 That's really great.

-And then these people are having like secret fucking meetings and trying to work with local legislators to like get the Mexicans out of Minnesota and out of the factory and like and get their kids out of our schools, and it's like so you know,
+And then these people are having like secret fucking meetings and trying to work with local legislators to like get the Mexicans out of Minnesota and out of the factory and like and get their kids out of our schools.

-the oftentimes I learned at a very young age that the people who are the most friendly to your face are probably doing the most fucked up shit behind closed doors and actually working to, you know, circumvent any progress or or any opportunity you might have.
+And it's like, so, you know, oftentimes I learned at a very young age that the people who are the most friendly to your face are probably doing the most fucked up shit behind closed doors and actually working to, you know, circumvent any progress or any opportunity you might have.

-Yeah, and you know, I I picked up on that too growing up, and that's why I generally just make an effort to be as much of an asshole in person as possible, so people know that I'm actually nice.
+And that's why I generally just make an effort to be as much of an asshole in person as possible so people know that I'm actually nice.

 That's the thing is I will tell you this.

-Well, yeah, and it's but it's also not about competition because it's like we're all if you really believe we're all unique snowflakes, then who am I competing against?
+Yeah, but it's also not about competition because it's like, if you really believe we're all unique snowflakes, then who am I competing against?

 I think I've got it.